termilus/termilus.com/content/posts/how-to-deploy-and-setup-honeydrop-in-aws.md

   * E﻿nsure the role attached to the HoneyDrop appliance has the CloudWatchAgentServerPolicy policy attached to it.
   * Attempt authenticating to one of the enabled services to generate some logs.

 ## F﻿AQ

 * Does the HoneyDrop appliance support single-AZ, multi-AZ or multi-region deployments?
 The appliance is a single EC2 instance that can be deployed into any VPC in any region.
 * D﻿oes the HoneyDrop appliance support all regions?
 Yes, all regions are supported.
 * S﻿hould we use the root user for deploying the HoneyDrop appliance?
 No, it is recommended to use a non-root user to deploy the appliance.
 * S﻿hould the HoneyDrop appliance be encrypted when deployed?
 Yes, security best-practice is to encrypt the appliance when provisioned.
 * I﻿s data in-transit encrypted?
-Yes, data sent to CLoudWatch Logs is encrypted in-transit.
+Yes, data sent to CloudWatch Logs is encrypted in-transit.
 * W﻿hich services used by HoneyDrop are billable?
 The HoneyDrop appliance incurs Cloudwatch, EC2, and software cost when deployed.
 For example, a t3.medium HoneyDrop instance costs $0.042 per hour plus $0.05 per hour for software for a total of $0.092 per hour of deployment.
 * H﻿ow can I monitor the health of the HoneyDrop appliance?
 Check the health of your server by viewing its status in the "Instance State" column in the EC2 Dashboard.
 * H﻿ow does the HoneyDrop appliance get patched and updated?
 The appliance is set to auto-install security patches on a daily basis.